 Trucks typically plow and salt at speeds of 45 miles per hour or less depending on road conditions.
 Often motorists become impatient and this can lead to life-threatening mistakes.
 Read more…

-Many of these mailboxes have become loose or in need of repair over years of use.
-Damage to these posts and receptacles could have been prevented by proper routine maintenance.
+Many mailboxes become loose or in need of repair over years of use.
 Will your mailbox survive the upcoming winter season?
 By taking a few precautions, you can help yourself out.
 Read more…

 Do not shovel, plow, push or throw your driveway snow onto the public (or private) roadway out front as this will create a hazardous surface when traffic passes over it.
 And don’t try to push it all the way to the other side.
 That would likely create a narrowed area in the road at that location so it’ll be dangerous for vehicles traveling in opposite directions to pass there.
 (Be sure your plowing contractor honors these restrictions too; you’re responsible for his actions).